aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 4. [Support to ethical review applications](#support-to-ethical-review-applications-in-research) that include data sharing aspects.
 5. [Facilitating data sharing outside of AIDA](#facilitating-data-sharing-outside-of-aida).

 This is described in further detail in the sections below.
+The corresponding internal processes are described in a separate document [AIDA Data sharing routines](https://docs.google.com/document/d/1FOb9YD_w_8SabCAbfWXHuKwAwhPyFBPKlVWuOTTwBF0/edit#) which is updated continuously.

 Contents: